karloscarweber/KonaScript/README.md

 # Kona

-Kona (or Konascript), is an attempt to write a small programming language to make User Interfaces for websites easier and more manageable.
+Kona (or Konascript), is a small programming language for the web.

 ## Domains?:
 * kona.sh
-* konalang.org (redirects to kona.sh)
+* kona-lang.org (redirects to kona.sh)
 * konascript.org (redirects to kona.sh)

 ### Brew name?:
 * kna?
 * brew install konascript
 ### file name:
-* kan
+* kna
-* install.kan
+* install.kna

 ## Why?
 Javascript is not the best.
 It's getting better, but ya know what... we could do better.
-I want a language that supports an expressive syntax to construct and manipulate Nested UI.
+I want a language that supports an expressive syntax to construct and manipulate Nested UI, in HTML.
 One that is purpose built for the needs of the web and it's interface, and one that responds to and makes UI responsive and interactive.

 Purpose built for the web.